sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-ultrafeeder-container.md

 description: >-
   The "ultrafeeder" container is the heart of our "adsb" application.
 It receives 1090MHz ADS-B ES signals from your SDR, and demodulates ADS-B messages, making them available for all other containers.
-It also provides a website with a map based on tar1090, station statistics (graphs1090), mlat-client, and an mlat-hub to aggregate mlat results.
 ---

-# Deploy "ultrafeeder"
+It also provides a website with a map based on tar1090, station statistics (graphs1090), mlat-client, and an mlat-hub to aggregate MLAT results.

-In your favorite text editor, create a file named `docker-compose.yml` in your application directory (`/opt/adsb`) if following along verbatim.
+In your favorite text editor, create a file named `docker-compose.yml` in your application directory (`/opt/adsb`) if you've been following along verbatim.

 ```bash
 nano docker-compose.yml